isc-projects/kea/doc/guide/dhcp4-srv.rst

 DHCPREQUEST).

-The recovery mechanism allows the server to fully recover from a case where reservations conflict with existing leases.
-This procedure takes time and will roughly take as long as the value set for renew-timer.
+The recovery mechanism allows the server to fully recover from a case where reservations conflict with existing leases; however, this procedure will take roughly as long as the value set for renew-timer.
 The best way to avoid such recovery is not to define new reservations that conflict with existing leases.
 Another recommendation is to use out-of-pool reservations.
 If the reserved address does not belong to a